radish-es/opensourcelaw/content/courses/Property/readings/week2.md

 **Dickson J.** (Martland, Judson, Ritchie, Pigeon, and de Grandpré JJ. concurring) —

-[1] The respondent, Sophie Carswell, was charged under <span data-text="The relevant provision reads: 1(1) … (b) who enters or in any way trespasses upon lands or premises that are the property of another and are not wholly enclosed, after being requested by the owner, tenant or occupier not to do so, or who, having entered the lands or premises or committed the trespass, refuses to leave upon being requested by the owner, tenant or occupier to do so; is guilty of an offence, whether or not any damage has been occasioned by the entry or trespass, and is liable on summary conviction to a fine of not more than $5,000." class="tooltip">*The Petty Trespasses Act*, R.S.M.
+[1] The respondent, Sophie Carswell, was charged under <span data-text="" class="tooltip">*The Petty Trespasses Act*, R.S.M.
 1970, c.
 P50</span>, with four offences (one on each of four days) of unlawfully trespassing upon the premises of the Fairview Corporation Limited, trading under the firm name and style of Polo Park Shopping Centre, located in the City of Winnipeg, after having been requested by the owner not to enter on or come upon the premises.
 The appellant, Peter Harrison, manager of Polo Park Shopping Centre, swore the informations.
 The charges were dismissed by the Provincial Judge but on a trial de novo in the County Court Mrs. Carswell was convicted and fined $10 on each of the charges.
 The convictions were set aside by the Manitoba Court of Appeal [1974] 4 W.W.R.
 394 (Freedman C.J.M. and Matas J.A., with Guy J.A. dissenting) and the present appeal followed by leave of this Court.

 <div id="red"><span id="red_1"></span>